comunica/Article-SSWS2020-AMF/content/related-work.md

 The results of this work show that there is a significant decrease in HTTP requests when AMFs are used, at the cost of only a small increase in server load.
+However,
-Even though the _number_ of HTTP requests was lower (reduction of 33%), the _total execution time increased_ for most queries, because of the long server delays when generating AMFs.
+even though the _number_ of HTTP requests was lower (reduction of 33%), the _total execution time increased_ for most queries, because of the long server delays when generating AMFs.
 In this work, we aim to solve this problem of higher execution times.